Few Pre commit SVN scripts and tricks

 It’s always a pain using SVN to prevent developer checking in compiled objects or binary files even by mistake.
 If they check-in the binary files like jar, war, tar, zip etc.. will dramatically increase the repo size which will create unnecessary complication for backup and cleaning the repo.

-Here is a script to detect Binay file and abort the commit operation which SVN check-in.
+Here is a script to detect Binay file and

 #binary_file_check.sh